Today's Sunday • 11 mins read

 Why Is It Difficult To Say No?

-- The first is this: Until you say it, an unsaid No hangs like a burden heavy on your head.
+1. Fear of hurting others: You expect your no to damage the relationship.
+Until you say it, an unsaid No hangs like a burden heavy on your head.
 A simple “No, thank you” takes that load of indecision off your mind and settles you back into the valley of calmness.

-- The second is this: When you say No, they know you set a boundary in that relationship.
+2. Guilt conditioning: You were rewarded for being agreeable.
+Saying no feels like breaking a rule.
+When you say No, they know you set a boundary in that relationship.
 They will have to respect that boundary from then on.
 It’s this that makes them feel challenged and uncomfortable.
 So, they react and charge at you to make you feel bad.

 It’s perfectly all right to say No, whatever the reason.
 You never need to feel ashamed about it.